WE ENJOY SEEING PEOPLE EVOLVE

 ING bank account for the foundation: (IBAN) NL24 INGB 0007597986

-The MoveQ Foundation aims to: promote healthy exercise; the development of coordination and cognitive skills; the development of methodologies and learning materials for various target groups; advice on education and training; the development of materials aimed at healthy exercise; offering services to charities; and furthermore all that it is connected with, related and / or conducive to in the broadest sense.
+The MoveQ Foundation aims to: promote healthy exercise; the development of motor-, athletic and cognitive skills; the development of methodologies and learning materials for various target groups; advice on education and training; the development of materials aimed at healthy exercise; offering services to charities; and furthermore all that it is connected with, related and / or conducive to in the broadest sense.